 Laurence runs a private company specialising in the use of information and communication technologies in education.
 Since 1997 he has provided consulting and project management services to the Ministry of Education and other government and private sector organisations.
 Prior to that he worked in a business development role at Telecom New Zealand, where he supported education institutions and businesses that were interested in exploring the effective use of ICTs.

 Laurence was a 20/20 trustee from 1997 until 2009, including chair from 1998 – 2000.
 From 2009 he contracted to the Trust in the role of Contracts Director and since 2016 he has been Operations Manager.

 Anna joined the team in May 2017 in the new role of Business Services Manager.
 This is a key role in the evolution of the Trust and will make a significant contribution to improved organisational effectiveness and increased capability as we focus on strengthening the development of digital skills across the country.

-The Business Services Manager is accountable for driving day to day operational excellence across the Trust, the management of business services and systems, and will ensure there is adequate operational support to the Executive Director.
+The Business Services Manager is accountable for driving day to day operational excellence across the Trust, the management of business services and systems.

 Anna has a strong understanding of leadership, policy, governance matters and financial management gained within the not-for-profit sector.
-She joins 20/20 on May 1st from the New Zealand Medical Association where she was a key contributor to the development of strategies that enhanced the performance of the Association and ensured its on-going sustainability.
+Her previous role was in the New Zealand Medical Association where she was a key contributor to the development of strategies that enhanced the performance of the Association and ensured its on-going sustainability.

 Carol is responsible for the day to day running of the 20/20 Trust’s national office, supporting the delivery teams, Executive Director and Board of Trustees with a variety of functions of the Trust.

 She is the go-to person for all financial management, reporting and budgeting.

 Previous roles include Practice Manager for a Professional Services firm and an Education Consultancy.

 Carol has a Business Degree majoring in Communications and Marketing.